PlatypusCodeRob/Computational-Physics-Projects/Simulated Annealing_RS/readme.md

-This is a Project about Simulated Annealing to solve the Travelling Salesman problem approximately.
+This is a project about Simulated Annealing to solve the Travelling Salesman problem approximately.

+The report (in German) can be found in "Simulated_Annealing.pdf"